 Open source java dieting software that aims to provide a complete solution to the CR dieter.
 Allows to track vitamin, mineral, and protein intakes with great care.

 This article explains – controlling the duration of scheduled jobs (at and cron jobs) under Linux using nice shell script tricks:

 Say you need to debug a pesky problem by running some traces for 30 minutes at midnight, or you would just like to use your Linux system as an alarm clock.
 This tip helps you stop jobs, such as those started with the cron and at capabilities, after the jobs have run for a certain time, or when some other criteria are met.

 Linux tip: Controlling the duration of scheduled jobs

-You may wonder – why should I shutdown the Linux box automatically?
+You may wonder – why should I shutdown the Linux box box automatically?
 It depends upon your situation.
-For example, you are downloading couple of tar balls and you want to go home early.
+For example, your downloading couple of tar balls and you want to go home.
 You can schedule a job to shutdown Linux after downloading is completed.
 Linux/UNIX/BSD/OS X comes with at and cron commands to automate task.
 Almost all common task can be automated using at command.